mpld3/mpld3/doc/faq.rst

   Yes!
 The client-side interface of mpld3 is a pure javascript library, which builds figures based on a well-defined JSON specification.
 This specification was designed with matplotlib in mind, but there's nothing stopping you from generating the JSON from another source, or even editing it by hand.
 Unfortunately, at the moment, this JSON spec is not well-documented, but we hope to address that in the future.

+- **Can mpld3 render to HTML5 canvas rather than SVG?**

+  At the moment, mpld3 only renders to SVG via D3, not to canvas.
+However, the mpld3 JSON output is not specific to the display protocol, so it would be possible to create a canvas backend on top of the mpld3 architecture.

+  If you're interested in a Python to canvas visualization package, you might check out the `Bokeh <http://bokeh.pydata.org/>`_ project.

 IPython Notebook
 ----------------